zshi719/2025-Data-24100/README.md

 1. For the group names make sure that people are not putting "GROUP" and instead just putting the numbers there.
 2. Everyone uses a DSI Clinic Repo with branch protections and no is an admin.
 3. When using flask -- just always start with `python app.py` rather than `flask run`
+4. use `uv` inside the container
+5. use pyenv and python 3.15 or something new which requires the env
 </details>

 ## Course Description